ThanachokRatt/ThanachokRatt/README.md

-- 🔭 I’m currently working on metalSheet Project this is my Flutter project **
+- 🔭 I’m currently working on metalSheet Project this is my Flutter and Swift project **

-- 🌱 I’m currently learning **Flutter**
+- 🌱 I’m currently learning **Flutter and Swift**

 - 📫 How to reach me **thanachok.ratt@gmail.com**